Dan J. Harkey

 Work will expand to fill the time available for its completion.

-This is Parkinson's Law, which suggests that work tends to fill the time allotted.
+Parkinson’s Law suggests that work tends to fill the time allotted to it.
 Combined with the 80/20 rule, it highlights the importance of focusing on the most productive tasks to avoid inefficiency and wasted time.

-His message concerns wasted time and the expansion of unnecessary bureaucracies in business organizations and governments.
-When people and institutions spend other people's money, they have a natural incentive to be inefficient and extend the time for completion.
+His message focuses on wasted time and the expansion of unnecessary bureaucracies within business organizations and governments.
+When people and institutions spend other people’s money, they have a natural incentive to be inefficient and extend the time for completion.
 Consuming assets rather than getting results is generally their motive.

 An official wants to multiply subordinates, not rivals.
 Officials do work for each other.
 The number of employees will expand by 5-7% per year, irrespective of any variation in the amount of work (if any) to be done.